dwbrite/transmission/story.md

 [BOOP!~ VOICEMAIL!]

-> Hey honey, things are a bit crazy at work today, so I’ll be home late.
+> Joyce: Hey honey, things are a bit crazy at work today, so I’ll be home late.
 Love you!

 No surprise there.
 You might want to get to the bottom of this.

 [Thursday 5:30 a.m.]

-You wake up early to install an wiretapping app.
-It will send all her calls directly to your voicemail.
+You wake up early to install a wiretapping app.
+It will record and send all her calls directly to your voicemail.
 You’ve done your research, clearly.

 ...